Hadassah

 Hadassah in the Old Testament

-Hadassah is a name with biblical significance, and it is derived from the Hebrew word for myrtle.
+Hadassah is a name with biblical significance, & it is derived from the Hebrew word for myrtle.
 The name is mentioned in the Old Testament in the book of Esther, where it is the birth name of Queen Esther of Persia.
 According to the story, Hadassah was a Jewish woman who was chosen by King Ahasuerus (also known as Xerxes I) to be his queen.

 Queen Esther of Persia

 As Queen Esther, Hadassah played a pivotal role in saving the Jewish people from genocide.
 The story goes that Haman, a high-ranking official in the Persian court, convinced King Ahasuerus to issue a decree that all Jews in the kingdom should be killed.
-However, Esther risked her own life by revealing her Jewish identity to the king and pleading with him to spare her people.
+However, Esther risked her own life by revealing her Jewish identity to the king & pleading with him to spare her people.

 Hadassah in Baby Names